douglascraigschmidt/LiveLessons/Java8/README.md

          Spliterators and streams to traverse each word in a list containing a quote from a famous Shakespeare play.

-. ex14 - This example shows the difference in overhead for using a
+. ex14 - This example shows the difference in overhead/performance for
-         parallel spliterator to split a Java LinkedList and an ArrayList into chunks.
-It also shows the difference in overhead between combining and collecting LinkedList results in a parallel stream vs. sequential stream using concurrent and non-concurrent collectors.
+          using a parallel spliterator to split a Java LinkedList and an ArrayList into chunks.
+It also demonstrates the performance differences between concurrent and
+          non-concurrent techniques for joining results in a stream.
+          In addition, it demonstrates performance differences between forEach() and forEachOrdered() terminal operations when
+          applied to accumulate results in a stream.

 . ex15 - This example shows the limitations of using inherently
          sequential Java 8 streams operations (such as iterate() and